zuri-lang/zurilang.org/src/standard/url.md

 ### _class_ UrlMalformedException < _Exception_

-Excpetion thrown when a url is malformed
+Exception thrown when a url is malformed

 #### Methods